 There are commonly two main parties to a construction project, the Owner of the Property getting work done and the Builder who is carrying out the works.
 Often there is a third party who can be majorly affected by the construction works of new infrastructure.
 That party being, the neighbours.
 The neighbours, whether they are Residential, Commercial, Retail or Industrial neighbours, are often directly affected by the construction work that takes place right next door to them.
 Whether it be through noise, dust, smell or through damage to their property.
 Therefore a report is needed by all sides, and a copy should be given to all sides prior to works starting.

 A Dilapidation inspection survey is a document that is meant to show the state of a building with the use of photographs.
 Photographs including captions, date, time and precise location of each photograph are the main content of a report.
 Captions should only be present to point out unique features shown in the photos.
 This is because the report is to be used as proof of the state of a property at the time of inspection.

 Why should I get a Professional Report prepared?

-The vast majority of a Dilapidation report should consist of photographs of the property.
+The vast majority of a reports should consist of photographs of the property.
 The report should describe where each photograph was taken.
 Any crack greater than 1 mm in width should be measured to .01 mm and photographed.
-Each photo in the report should be labelled with a specific reference label, and should contain information about how the photos were taken.
+Each photo in the report should be labeled with a specific reference label, and should contain information about how the photos were taken.
 This should include things like date, time, and the name of the photographer.
 Each one of the photos should have a timestamp.
-This can be done having the parties involved with the report all sign each one of the photos.
+This can be done by having the parties involved with the report all sign each one of the photos.
 The report should also contain signatures from the property owner, the construction company, and the appraiser that they saw the report at a specific time.
 This will go a long way towards easing disputes.

 When are they needed?